Skip to content

 Student

-If you are for the first time studying to become a practical nurse or pursuing a degree in social and health care, or education and guidance, and have not been a member of SuPer before, you are considered a student member of SuPer.
+If you are studying to become a practical nurse or pursuing a degree in social and health care, or education and guidance, and have not been a member of SuPer before, you are considered a student member of SuPer.
 Student membership is free until graduation.

 A temporarily absent/stay-at-home member of the workforce